julian-q/julian-q.github.io/shorts/array-based-trees/content/index.md

 ![](content/img/tree.svg)

-It's a [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) (DAG) where each node has a single parent (except the root).
+A tree is a [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) (DAG) where each node has a single parent (except the root).
 What makes this one special, though, is that each of its nodes have at most two children -- a binary tree.

 ## Pointer-Based Tree
 Binary trees are useful for all sorts of stuff.
 One way to implement them is by allocating an object for each node which stores a pointer to its parent and both its children.
 Kinda like this!